cf73/humanity/content/collections/pages/climate.md

         content:
           -
             type: text
-            marks:
+            text: 'For clarity on the many, complex challenges of our changing climate, there are two voices that, for me, ring most clearly in all the words and images that have besieged us over the last twenty years.'
       -
-                type: bold
-            text: '“We must re-wild the planet,”  says Sir David Attenborough' -
         type: paragraph
         content:
           -
             type: text
-            text: 'The world is fortunate for the wise and heartfelt voice of this 94-year-old naturalist, broadcaster and humanist.
-He not only clarifies Earth’s climate crisis; he also delineates clear solutions, as in his '
+            text: 'First, the world is fortunate for the wise and heartfelt voice of 94-year-old naturalist, broadcaster and humanist, Sir David Attenborough.
+He not only clarifies the climate crisis; he also delineates clear solutions, as in his '
           -
             type: text
             marks: